laravel/docs/testing.md

 <a name="benchmark"></a>
 ## Benchmark

 Sometimes, you may wish to test the performance of certain parts of your application.
-On those occasions, you may utilize the `Benchmark` facade to measure the time taken for the given callbacks to complete:
+On those occasions, you may utilize the `Benchmark` support class to measure the time taken for the given callbacks to complete:

     <?php

-    use Illuminate\Support\Facades\Benchmark;
+    use Illuminate\Support\Benchmark;

-    Benchmark::measure([
+    Benchmark::dd([
         fn () => User::count(), // 0.5 ms
         fn () => User::all()->count(), // 20.0 ms
     ]);

-By default, the given callbacks will be executed 10 times each, and their average completion duration will be displayed in the browser / console.
+By default, the given callbacks will be executed once (one iteration), and their duration will be displayed in the browser / console.

-If you wish to define the number of repetitions you may use the `repeat` method:
+If you wish to define the number of iterations you may use the second argument of the `dd` method:

-    Benchmark::repeat(100)->measure(function () {
-        User::count();
-    });
+    // 10 iterations:
+    Benchmark::dd(fn () => User::count(), 10); // 0.5 ms